MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/data-protection-policies.md

 You can go to the Policy center to review file policy violations.

 1. In the Defender for Cloud Apps dashboard, select **Control**, then **Policies** and then **Information protection** policies.
-1. For each file policy, you can see the file policy violations, by clicking the **matches**.
+1. For each file policy, you can see the file policy violations by selecting the **matches**.
    ![PCI matches.](media/pci-matches.png "pci matches")

 1. You can select the file itself to get information about the files.